Culture of Colombia: Painting

 Colombians have been producing art for thousands of years.
 Ornate golden figures, and jewelry from millennia ago have been discovered by both ruthless conquistadors and careful archaeological digs.

-In the colonial time, the painting was characterized by the works of the three Figueroa, pioneers of this art: Baltasar de Figueroa, the old; Gaspar the Figueroa, his son and Baltazar de Figueroa, the young.
-Gaspar was the teacher of important artists, lie Gregorio Vásquez de Arce y Ceballos.
+In the colonial time, the painting was characterized by the works of the three Figueroa, pioneers of this art: Baltasar de Figueroa the Elder; Gaspar de Figueroa, his son, and Baltasar Vargas de Figueroa.
+Gaspar was the teacher of important artists, like Gregorio Vásquez de Arce y Ceballos.
 José María Espinoza Prieto, painter and engraver, also is important for his portraits, landscapes and caricatures.
 Epifanio Garay is highlighted, especially by his portraits.